 We thank the reviewer for their thorough work.
-While we did not develop technology in this contribution, we did develop the tools necessary as well as demonstrated the reliability of the technique in two previous contributions (Wieser and DeVitre (2024) in J.Volcanica, and DeVitre and Wieser (2024) in Geochemical Perspective Letters).
+While we did not develop technology in this contribution, we did develop the tools necessary as well as demonstrated the reliability of the technique in three previous contributions (DeVitre et al. 2021, Wieser and DeVitre (2024) in J.Volcanica, and DeVitre and Wieser (2024) in Geochemical Perspective Letters).
 We emphasize that the purpose of this study was to demonstrate through a rigorous simulation in a low-risk scenario that the method is now viable and fast enough to be used as a monitoring tool.
 This had not been demonstrated previously.
 These were also the reasons why we originally chose a Letter format.
+In this contribution, we developed and optimized the workflow which allow for extremely fast results to be obtained (e.g. use of production lines, recommendations for speeding up various parts of the process).